php-fig/fig-standards/proposed/container.md

 Exceptions directly thrown by the container MUST implement the [`Psr\Container\Exception\ContainerException`](#container-exception).

-A call to the `get` method with a non-existing id should throw a [`Psr\Container\Exception\NotFoundException`](#not-found-exception).
+A call to the `get` method with a non-existing id SHOULD throw a [`Psr\Container\Exception\NotFoundException`](#not-found-exception).

 ### 1.3 Additional feature: Delegate lookup